 - If you do like a drink or two or three when cruising it could be worth getting a drinks package.
 Work out what you would typically drink and compare that with the daily cost of the drinks package and if the drinks package is less then you’ll be quids in.

 - Attend the art auction.
 Art auctions will usually give their attendees free champagne for coming along.
-They also run competitions so it’s worth going plus when I attended my first auction (admittedly for the free champers) I found it very interesting so that was a bonus.
+They also run competitions so it’s worth going plus when we attended our first auction (admittedly for the free champers) we found it very interesting so that was a bonus.

 - Attend the parties, some lines will offer you free drinks at captains parties, farewell parties, get-togethers, ect so it’s worth checking your daily itineraries to see what’s going on!